-Cellist Sarah Rommel is a top prizewinner in the 2014 George Enescu International Cello Competition and Beverly Hills National Auditions.
+Cellist Sarah Rommel is a top prizewinner of the 2014 George Enescu International Cello Competition.
 She has been the recipient of several awards and grants including a Williamson Foundation Grant, Frank Huntington Beebe Fund Grant, Anna Sosenko Trust Grant, and Jack Kent Cooke Young Artists Award, which led to a subsequent appearance on NPR’s “From the Top”.

-Sarah has given solo performances and recitals in Philadelphia, New Jersey, Seattle, Aspen, Santa Barbara, Santa Cruz, France, England, and Italy, in addition to having made her solo orchestral debut in Bucharest, Romania with the George Enescu Philharmonic.
-She has actively participated in classes at the Piatigorsky International Cello Festival, Academie Musicale de Villecroze, and IMS Prussia Cove where she has worked with distinguished professors such as David Geringas, Gary Hoffman, Frans Helmerson, and Paul Katz.
+Sarah has given solo recitals at Caramoor’s Evnin Rising Stars Showcase and at the Los Angeles County Museum of Art, in addition to performances in Philadelphia, New York City, Boston, Chicago, Seattle, France, Italy, England, and Romania.
+She has actively participated in classes at the Piatigorsky International Cello Festival, Academie Musicale de Villecroze, and IMS Prussia Cove where she has worked closely with distinguished professors such as David Geringas, Gary Hoffman, Frans Helmerson, and Paul Katz.

-An enthusiastic chamber musician and prize winner in the Fischoff National Chamber Music Competition, Sarah was a founding member of the cello quintet SAKURA and is a member of the New York based ensemble SHUFFLE Concert.
-She has been invited to perform at festivals such as Music from Angel Fire, NM, Music in May Festival, Santa Cruz Chamber Players, Chamber Music Palisades, Chamber Music Sedona, as well as Caramoor’s Evnin Rising Stars Series, Chamber Music New Zealand, Ravinia’s Steans Music Institute and Marlboro Music Festival.
-Sarah has collaborated with composers John Adams, Sofia Gubaidulina, Jennifer Higdon, and Kaija Saariaho, pianist Jonathan Biss, violinists Lucy Chapman, Pamela Frank, Joseph Lin and Scott St. John, violists Atar Arad, Kim Kashkashian and Nobuko Imai, and cellists Peter Wiley and Ralph Kirshbaum.
+An enthusiastic chamber musician, Sarah was a founding member of the cello quintet SAKURA and has appeared with the Chameleon Arts Ensemble and SHUFFLE Concert.
+She has also recently toured with the East Coast Chamber Orchestra (ECCO) and the Orpheus Chamber Orchestra.
+Sarah has been invited to perform at festivals such as Music from Angel Fire, NM, Music in May Festival, Santa Cruz Chamber Players, Chamber Music Palisades, Chamber Music Sedona, as well as Caramoor’s Evnin Rising Stars Series, Chamber Music New Zealand, Yellow Barn, Ravinia’s Steans Music Institute and Marlboro Music Festival.
+Sarah has collaborated with composers John Adams, Sofia Gubaidulina, Jennifer Higdon, Steve Mackey, and Kaija Saariaho, pianist Jonathan Biss and Gil Kalish, violinists Lucy Chapman, Pamela Frank, Joseph Lin, Scott St. John, and Don Weilerstein, violists Atar Arad, Kim Kashkashian and Nobuko Imai, and cellists Peter Wiley and Ralph Kirshbaum.

 Sarah began her musical studies on the piano at age nine and was later introduced to the cello at age twelve.
 She is a graduate of the Curtis Institute of Music, where she pursued a Bachelor of Music studying with Peter Wiley.
 Previous teachers include Efe Baltacigil and Hans Jørgen Jensen.
-She recently received her Masters Degree from the USC Thornton School of Music in Los Angeles studying under the tutelage of Ralph Kirshbaum.
-Sarah is currently based in New York, NY.
+She recently received her Master’s Degree from the USC Thornton School of Music in Los Angeles studying under the tutelage of Ralph Kirshbaum.
+Sarah is currently based in New York City and Seattle, WA.